 Quick Feet Test

-- equipment required: a flat, non-slip surface, stopwatch, 21 two-foot (60cm) long sticks or a 20-rung rope ladder.
+equipment required: a flat, non-slip surface, stopwatch, 21 two-foot (60cm) long sticks or a 20-rung rope ladder.
 A football field with each yard marked can also be used.

-procedure: The participant begins at one end, and when ready starts running along the ladder, placing a foot in each space without touching the sticks/rungs.
+procedure: The participant begins at one end of the ladder, and when ready starts running forwards along the ladder, placing a foot in each space without touching the sticks/rungs.
 The timing starts when their foot first touches the ground between the first and second stick, and ends when they step beyond the last stick.
-Rest for two minutes and repeat the test.
+Rest for two minutes then repeat the test.

 reliability: if you perform this test on grass or some other surface, or use another layout such as the football field yard lines, you should make sure that all the details are recorded with the results, so that they can be replicated next time the test is conducted.

-- comments: While running you should pump your arms vigorously in a sprint-arm motion, use minimal knee lift, and move forward across the ground as quickly as possible.
+comments: While running you should pump your arms vigorously in a sprint-arm motion, use minimal knee lift, and move forward across the ground as quickly as possible.
 Performance on this test can be improved with practice.

 - Foot Tapping Speed Test — how many quick foot taps can be performed in 30 seconds.